 Where conservatories are constructed to a new build property, they may fall under cover of the warranty.
-Any subsequent defect found would most likely be exempt from building regulations but could result in a claim under the relevant policy.
+Any subsequent defect found would most likely be exempt from Building Regulations but could result in a claim under the relevant policy.

-Where it is intended by the developer to construct a conservatory at the same time as a feature of the completed dwelling, and is separated from the main dwelling accommodation by the house external wall with a permanent external door or combined window and door opening fitted, this will - on completion - be included under cover of the warranty, even though it is exempt from building regulations.
+Where it is intended by the developer to construct a conservatory at the same time as a feature of the completed dwelling and is separated from the main dwelling accommodation by the house external wall with a permanent external door or combined window and door opening fitted, this will on completion be included under cover of the warranty, even though it is exempt from Building Regulations.

 If the design plans show a conservatory provision and the reconstruction costs include for a conservatory, then the conservatory must also be included at completion to be able to sign off for warranty purposes.

-In these circumstances we will check for the following:
+In these circumstances check for the following: